oneapi-src/oneDNN/rfcs/20200717-onednn-v2/usm-and-buffer-support.md

    - For default constructor pick the default option.
 Assuming that USM is generally more user-frindly than buffers, the suggestion is to default to USM.
 This is also well aligned with the Native C++ API, that works with pointers.
-Futhermore, it is suggested to use specifically device USM, as opposite to shared USM, as the former gives better performance and is also aligned with the fact library's memory objects are attached to engine (device).
+Futhermore, it is suggested by default to use specifically device USM, as opposite to shared USM, as the former gives better performance and is also aligned with the fact library's memory objects are attached to engine (device).
+Users are free to create a memory object with other kind of USM as long as they comply with the requirement that a pointer is accessible on the device associated with memory objects' engine.

 In my opinion, since buffers are first-class citizens of DPC++ we should properly support them.
 That's why option 1 doesn't seem really feasible.